Droid00000/Frost/README.md

 4. **Fill in configuration variables**

 Change the name of the `example.yml` file to `config.yml` and fill in all the variables.
+Change the name of `lavalink.yml` to `application.yml` and do the same.

 ```yaml
 # Discord related credentials.